 ST 544 Asian American Theologies.
 This course critically engages methodologies and approaches in Asian American theologies covering representative theologians and key issues.
 It will explore their operating philosophical, political, and cultural presuppositions as well as their existential and pastoral concerns.
 Students will be tasked to integrate the key insights and lessons from these theologies for their understanding of their own identity, theology, and ministry.
-Prerequisite: TM 528 and one core Theology course.
 4 units.
 ML